• Home

 And so, the trouble begins for those who don’t understand community property.

-Turns out the debtor left out of his schedules the bank account in his wife’s name.
+Turns out the debtor left out of his bankruptcy papers the bank account in his wife’s name.
 Ooops!

-Which motivates a trustee to keep digging for what else was left out of the bankruptcy papers.
+Finding that omission motivates a trustee to keep digging for what else was left out of the schedules.
 Not where you want to be.

 Property character, community or separate, makes a difference because it determines what assets creditors of the spouses can reach.
 And, it determines what property falls under the control of a bankruptcy trustee.